UKCloud/documentation/articles/azure/azs-how-create-vm-image-powershell.md

     > [!IMPORTANT]
     > The image **must** be created in the same resource group that you are planning to create the new virtual machine in.
+    >
+    > In other words, we are creating a **new resource group** to contain the image and the new virtual machine in.

 3. Create a custom image from the virtual machine, ensuring that it is created in the new resource group.